cloydlau/vue-global-config/README.md

 ## How?

 1. Firstly provide an [entrance](https://github.com/cloydlau/vue-global-config/tree/main/demo/vue3/src/components/GlobalComponent/index.ts) for your component to register globally, this is the foundation.
-2. Use [useGlobalConfig](#useGlobalConfig) to handle parameters passed by component user, get global props, global attrs, global listeners & global hooks.
+2. Use [resolveConfig](#resolveConfig) to handle parameters passed by component user, get global props, global attrs, global listeners & global hooks.
 3. Import those global parameters, meet them with local / default parameters and determine the final value using [conclude](#conclude) .

 <br>